sjl/.plan/README.markdown

 of options — I'm not really sure how to go about deciding what the correct values for each are, other than… try some and see if the resulting FastQC run seems reasonable?

+Attempted to do something foolish: update software.
+I wanted to fix the StumpWM window/frame focus thing, but I figured I would update StumpWM and SBCL and my dotfiles first.
+Clearly, this was a mistake.
+I updated all of them, added the fix, and restarted StumpWM, and everything went to shit.
+StumpWM suddenly started chewing up tons of a CPU core, lagging to hell, and Firefox and Chrome wouldn't even open.
+Tried reverting back to the previous versions but it didn't work.
+Eventually I SSH'ed into the machine and rebooted it, and *then* everything started working again.
+I think.
+We'll see.
+Going to give up on updating for today — wasted enough time dicking around with this tonight.
+I hate computers.